Pragati30-code/RideMate/README.md

-# 🚗 RideMate - AI powered campus carpooling
+# 🚗 RideMate - Carpooling for Students

 Full-stack ride-sharing application enabling students to share rides, split costs, and reduce carbon footprint.
 Built with microservices-ready architecture and production-grade patterns.